-High touch is achieved by personalizing the 5 items that are selected for the shopper.
-The shopper fills out a personal style profile about what they like, how clothes should fit and what their price points are for different types of clothing and accessories.
-Stitch Fix goes even further by assigning a personal stylist that the shopper can send requests to and who in turn, includes a personal note along with each shipment sharing styling tips for the items.
-I know someone who uses this high tech/high touch service and this is what she has to say about it:
+High touch is achieved because the shopper fills out a personal style profile of what they like, how clothes should fit, and their price points for different clothing and accessories.
+Stitch Fix goes even further by assigning a personal stylist that the shopper can send requests to and who, in turn, includes a personal note along with each shipment sharing styling tips for the items.

 Want to Learn the Power of High Tech and High Touch?

 Timothy Dimoff can help your organization understand the power of combining high tech and high touch.
 Call him at 330-730-3524 to schedule Tim’s Talk Are You High Tech or High Touch?